Mar-a-Lago: The Mar-a-Lago Club

-The primary business occupying the estate is the Mar-a-Lago Club, which opened in 1994 and operates as resort and hotel for dues-paying members, and rents out estate venues for private events.
+The primary business occupying the estate is the Mar-a-Lago Club, which opened in 1995 and operates as resort and hotel for dues-paying members, and rents out estate venues for private events.
 Operating the mansion as a club in this way, while continuing to live on the premises, allows Trump to significantly reduce his tax bill, by identifying a range of items used to maintain the mansion and his lifestyle as being legitimate business expenses.

 Membership at the Mar-a-Lago Club required a $200,000 initiation fee.
 In 2012, reportedly in response to reduced demand following the Bernie Madoff scandal which affected many affluent Palm Beach residents, the fee was lowered to $100,000.
 The fee returned to $200,000 in January 2017 after Trump was elected president, with $14,000 annual dues.
 Overnight guests paid up to $2,000 a night.
+In 2024, the initiation fee was raised from $700,000 to $1 million, with annual dues of $20,000.

 The membership list of Mar-a-Lago has long been shrouded in secrecy.
 The 2020 book The Grifter's Club had access to old membership records from the club, which confirmed that Jeffrey Epstein had been a member until 2007, and reveals that he was expelled "after Epstein harassed the daughter of a member", according to another Mar-a-Lago member.
-The book alleges that the girl was a teenager at the time, and confirms that Epstein is listed in club membership records as "Account closed 10/07", in contrast to cases of members resignations, where "Resigned" is normally noted.
+The book alleges that the girl was a teenager at the time, and confirms that Epstein is listed in club membership records as "Account closed 10/07", in contrast to cases of members' resignations, where "Resigned" is normally noted.